Ystad, Sweden. Photo by Canva

 With a population of some 19,000, Ystad is big enough to provide for a diversity of interests but small enough to allow for a slower pace of life.

-Armed with a map and brochure from the tourist office I headed towards my hotel, just a two-minute walk from the train station.
-After checking in at the charming, old-world Hotel Intercontinental, I set out to explore the town.
+Armed with a map and brochure from the tourist office, I headed towards my hotel, which was just a two-minute walk from the train station.
+After checking in at the charming, old-world Hotel Intercontinental, I explored the town.

 Ystad Timber framed house